p4rkerw/SALSA/Tutorials/single_cell_atac/README.md

   -h  | --help                     show usage

 ```
 **Launch 🌶️SALSA container** : Mount the required volumes in an interactive session.
 The $SCRATCH1 variable designates a temporary file directory.
 The tutorial assumes that your scratch directory is located at /mnt/g/scratch so make sure to change the path if you're using a different directory.
+The --cpus flag is included to limit the number of threads that each Java process can access within the container.
+However, it does not limit the total number of threads that can be used by GATK.
+GATK runs on OpenJDK 1.8, which was the earliest version of Java to have container support.
+When a docker container is launched, each Java process can access all of the available threads within the container.
+Unfortunately, Java processes in docker are not aware of other Java processes running in parallel.
+As a result, GATK may exhaust your system resources when analyzing multiple genomic intervals.
+This probably wont affect performance in a high throughput computational environment (like a cluster), but it may cause Java to crash on a workstation.
+The --cpus flag is only needed for the genotyping step and should be left out in subsequent steps.
 ```
 SCRATCH1=/mnt/g/scratch
 project=/mnt/g/salsa
 reference=/mnt/g/reference
 docker run \
+--cpus 2 \
 --workdir $HOME \
 -v $HOME:$HOME \
 -v $project:$HOME/project \